rajparad/tempo-run/README.md

 This guide tells the story of how authentication works in practice, using Spotify as our running example.
 We'll focus on the *why* and *when*, with code references for the curious.

+> **Part of:** [sanyachaw1a/tempo-run](https://github.com/sanyachaw1a/tempo-run) - An AI-powered iOS app that dynamically adjusts your Spotify queue based on your running pace.

 ---

 ## 📖 The Story: Why We Need OAuth